maxtkc/mvths-wiki/docs/014b-formating-serial-communication.rst

    TEACHER CHECK \_\_\_\_\_

 #.
 Modify your program so that it prints the word "robot" and the word "engineer" in two columns and a space between the words as shown below.
-To do this correclty, you will need to use at least two print statements, one for "robot" and one for "engineer".
+Your code should have one statement for printing "robot" and one statement for printing "engineer".

    .. code-block:: c